NoDaLiDa/Baltic-HLT in Tallinn, Estonia on March 5th, 2025.

 Venue

 This year's NLP4CALL workshop will be organized as a hybrid event.
-The workshop will physically take place in Tallin, Estonia on March 5th, 2025 and online on Zoom.
+The workshop will physically take place in Tallinn, Estonia on March 5th, 2025 and online on Zoom.
 The Zoom link will be sent out to registered participants.

 Registration